JohnLCaron/rlauxe/README.md

 ### CLCA with errors

-Here are the results of 1000 simulations of CLCA average samplesNeeded by margin for various values of fuzzPct:
+Here are the results of 1000 simulations of CLCA average samplesNeeded by margin for values of fuzzPct between 0 and 1%:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaFuzzByMarginLogLog.html" rel="clcaFuzzByMarginLogLog">![margin2WithStdDevLinear](docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaFuzzByMarginLogLog.png)</a>

 The average samplesNeeded tell only half the story.
-There is a distribution of samplesNeeded whose variance is roughly proportional to the samplesNeeded; here is the standard deviation of those distributions with dependence on margin and fuzzPct:
+Here is the standard deviation of the distributions of the previous plot:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaFuzzByMarginStddevLogLog.html" rel="clcaFuzzByMarginStddevLogLog">![margin2WithStdDevLinear](docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaFuzzByMarginStddevLogLog.png)</a>